Oil Cooling Tips

 To obtain higher oil pressure from a 1995 and earlier engine equipped with a conventional oil pump (as opposed to a "dry sump" pump), several actions are desirable.
 First, leave out the front cover gasket, and use only the RX-7 front cover-to-front housing O-ring (Mazda P/N N231-10-174), which is thicker than previous models.
 Be sure to use "silicone seal" in place of the gaskets on the sealing surfaces of the front cover.
 This process reduces the chance of leakage from the oil passage between the front cover and front housing.
 Next, select an oil pump size suitable for the job.

 For street high-performance use in 1979 and earlier engines, 80 to 85 psi can be obtained by shimming the stock rear oil pressure regulator 1/8".
-For 1980 and later cars, the regulator cannot be disassembled, so the best choice is the Racing Beat Street High-Performance Rear Oil Pressure Regulator.
-Beyond this pressure level, use the factory race pressure regulator, which is set at approximately 105 to 115 psi.
-Using the race regulator for street use will accelerate wear on the oil pump.
+For 1980-92 12A and 13B engines (NT/Turbo), the regulator cannot be disassembled, so the best choice is the Racing Beat Street High-Performance Rear Oil Pressure Regulator.
+Beyond this pressure level, use the Racing Beat Race Rear Oil Pressure Regulator, which is set at approximately 105 to 115 psi.
+Due to the higher pressure provided by this regulator, using the race regulator for street use will accelerate wear on the oil pump.
+For 2004-08 RX-8 Renesis applications we offer our Racing Beat Street Port Rear Oil Pressure Regulator which increases the pressure from 80 PSI max to 95 PSI max.
+The 2009-2011 RX-8 Renesis engine is not equipped with a rear oil pressure regulator from the factory and has a maximum nominal oil pressure of 115 PSI.
+We do not offer a method to increase oil pressure on this application.

 Beginning in 1979, Mazda discontinued the oil pump chain tensioner.
 Although the tensioner does no harm, it apparently does no particular good, so it can be left off for simplicity if desired.